smontanari/smocker/README.md

 - If you're using AngularJS and its *$http* service or *ngResource* to manage your ajax calls, you should use the 'angularjs' backend adapter.
 - If you're using canjs and/or any of its supported libraries (e.g YUI, MooTools, Dojo, etc.), you could use the the 'canjs' adapter (I believe 'sinonjs' would do just fine, but in this case you would not need to add another dependency).

-If none of the adapters seems to work for you please let me know and I will look into it and see if there's any tweak I can do to make it work.
-Remember though that sMocker is only a wrapper, i.e. it's leveraging the work already done by the the developers of SinonJS, AngularJS and CanJS and only trying to bring everything under a common, easy-to-use module.

 > #### Tip on using the 'angularjs' adapter
 When configured to use the 'angularjs' adapter, sMocker creates a new *angular module* named **'smockerE2E'**, which depends on module *ngMockE2E* provided by angular-mocks.
-In order to play your test scenarios using sMocker you have to tell angular to bootstrap the application with your test module.
-Below is an example snippet, assuming your application main module is called 'todomvc':
+In order to play our test scenarios using sMocker we have to tell angular to bootstrap the application with our test module.
+Below is an example snippet, assuming our application main module is called 'todomvc':

 ```javascript
 angular.module('todomvcTest', ['todomvc', 'smockerE2E']);